ashleybc/metagenome-only/dependencies/readme.md

 ## samtools

 Samtools can be [conda installed](https://anaconda.org/bioconda/samtools).
-Sam tools has a variety of useful functions for viewing, indexing, sorting, and compressing sam mapping files.
+Sam tools has a variety of useful functions for viewing, indexing, sorting, and compressing sam and bam mapping files.